BrettMayson/HEMTT/book/commands/launch.md

 ### file_patching

 Whether to launch Arma 3 with `-filePatching`.
+Equivalent to `--no-filepatching` or `-F`.

 ### binarize

 Whether to use BI's binarize on supported files.
+Equivalent to `--binarize`.

+### rapify

+Provides the ability to disable rapify for the launch command.
+Equivalent to `--no-rap`.

 ## Options